-NOTE: All teachers are independent entities teaching at Bright Star World Dance.
+NOTE: All class are taught by independent instructors.
 Contact the teacher to register for a class.
 Learn more about classes on the Classes Page!

 Rosa Noreen, one of the co-founders of Bright Star World Dance, is a professional belly dancer who has taught classes locally for many years, as well as sharing her love of belly dance through workshops and performances nationwide.
 Rosa loves seeing the "I can do this!" light appear in the eyes of a student.
 She provides a warm and supportive environment for people of all fitness levels and genders, ages 14+.